 As mentioned above, you must load the data table before the image can be loaded.
 This is what I loaded in the data table (using Enter Data).

-I then wrote a single measure
+I named the table Simpsons and then wrote a single measure

 Selected = COUNTROWS(Simpsons)